 We all went through this Stage.

-Then another thing you will consider during this process is the differences between living on campus vs living off campus.
+Another thing you will consider during this process is the differences between living on campus and living off campus.
 We have compiled a list of the pros and cons of living on and off campus.

 “TOP 10 BEST MONEY-SAVING TIPS FOR STUDENTS.” https://preciousifeoma.com/money-saving-tips-for-students-a-must-learn/

 The first thing to do before deciding to live off-campus is to consider how you live and study.
 Apartment or house living will involve some trade-offs.
 For example, the money you save by sharing an apartment might be balanced out by the extra money you spend commuting to campus.